Requirements to be Approved by the Court to Act as a Temporary Judge

 The dates and times for these classes will be available on the Court's website at http://www.tularesuperiorcourt.ca.gov.
 These courses and the on-line courses qualify for MCLE credit.

-Any attorney wanting to act as a temporary judge must complete this training and then submit an application to the court's judicial attorney, Ellen Kennedy at:
+Any attorney wanting to serve as a temporary judge must complete the required training and then submit an application (including copies of all training completion certificates or certificates of attendance).
+Completed applications should be sent to:

 - 221 S. Mooney Blvd, Room 303